hackclub/hackclub/workshops/dodge/README.md

 </html>
 ```

-While you have `index.html` open, click `Preview > Live Preview File (index.html)` to see what the game looks like so far.
+While you have `index.html` open in Cloud9, click `Preview > Live Preview File (index.html)` to see what the game looks like so far.
 Right now it's just a blank page, but we'll be changing that soon enough :wink:.

 ## Part II.
 The External JS File